Jamboii/Nutrify/README.md

  - Navigate to the `/Nutrify/` directory
  - run `pod install`
  - To open, run `open Nutrify.xcworkspace`
+ - Open app using an emulator by clicking the play button on the top-left of the window

  ### Feature Roadmap
  - Add ability to update daily user weight